3 Ways To Improve Your Website For Better Conversions

 Add It To The Footer to improve the website for better conversions

 An example from one of my favorite restaurants (The Stag On The River) in Godalming, UK (close to where I live).
-They have a footer that not only provides all the information you need to get in touch, but also their sister restaurants and a reservation link.
-They are clearly thinking of how to make your life easier!
+They have a footer that not only provides all the information you need to get in touch but also their sister restaurants and a reservation link.
+They are thinking of how to make your life easier!

-3 Focus Your Navigation On The Most Important Things
+3 Focus Your Navigation On The Most Important Things to Optimize Website For More Conversions

 I have had to seriously rethink my navigation recently because: